-This setting indicates the internet address of the network interface on which connections requests are accepted.
-When this parameter is not specified or is #f, the connection requests are accepted on all network interfaces (i.e. address INADDR\ANY).
+This setting indicates the internet address of the network interface on which connections requests are accepted, and possibly the IP port number.
+When this parameter is not specified or is "", the connection requests are accepted only on the loopback interface (with IP address 127.0.0.1).
+When this parameter is "", the connection requests are accepted on all network interfaces (i.e. address INADDR_ANY).
 The parameter can be a string denoting a host name, which will be translated to an IP address by the host-info procedure, or a 4 element u8vector which contains the 32-bit IPv4 address or an 8 element u16vector which contains the 128-bit IPv6 address.
+A string of the form "INTF:PORT" is handled as if it was the combination of settings server-address: "INTF" portnumber: PORT.